gpuweb/WSL/Spec/source/index.rst

        \ottdruleif{}
     \end{align*}

-To check a do-while statement:
+To check a do-while or for statement:

 #.
 Check that the condition is well-typed, of type ``bool``
+#.
+If it is a for statement, check that the expression that is executed at the end of each iteration is well-typed
 #.
 Check that the body of the loop is a well-typed statement whose behaviours we will call B
 #.
 Check that B does not contain a return of a pointer type, or of an array reference type
 #.
 If Continue is in B, remove it